rur/treetop/README.markdown

         }
     }

+This is useful when you want to use the template protocol with a conventional handler function.

+The difference between a "Partial" and "Fragment" writer has to with navigation history in the web browser <sup>[docs needed]</sup>

 ## Client Library

-The client library is used to send template requests from the browser.
-Response template fragments are handled mechanically so there are no callbacks or other IO boilerplate involved.
+The client library is used to send template requests from the browser using XHR.
+Response fragments are handled mechanically on the client.
+This avoids the need for callbacks or other IO boilerplate.

     treetop.request("GET", "/some/path")

 See [Client Library](https://github.com/rur/treetop-client) for more information.

-## References
+## _Footnotes_
 1. Go supports template inheritance through [nested template definitions](https://tip.golang.org/pkg/text/template/#hdr-Nested_template_definitions).
+2. A [http.ResponseWriter](https://golang.org/pkg/net/http/#ResponseWriter) will flush headers when either `WriteHeaders(..)` or `Write(..)` methods are invoked.